-Do what you can to stay in control of your illness after treatment.
+Do what you can to stay in control of your illness during and after treatment.
 Look for information about surviving with cancer.
 Check the library, look on the Internet, or join a support group.
 If you want, allow others to become involved in your health, too.
 Your close friends and loved ones may provide support when you need it most.

 You may not have a need for hospice care now or in the future.
 But if a time comes when you are not responding to treatment, hospice can give support.
-Hospice provides comfort and care when a disease can no longer be treated with chemotherapy.
+Hospice provides comfort and care when treatments such as chemotherapy are no longer helpful.
 Hospice can give as little or as much help as needed.
 Its focus is to keep you feeling as good as possible for as long as possible.
 You and your loved ones are at the center of care.
 A hospice care provider can come to your home.
 So you may not need to see your regular healthcare provider as often.
 This can ease worry not just for you, but for others in your life, too.